softfire-eu/softfire-eu.github.io/docs/sdn-manager.md

 This Resource has the following properties:

 * **resource_id**: Defines the type of the SDN Resource.
-Depending on this id the testbed that is used to provide the SDN resource implicit is chosen.
+Depending on this ID the testbed that is used to provide the SDN resource implicit is chosen.

-## Assigned Resource data
+## Assigned Resource Data

 After successful instantiation of the resource the experimenter receives an JSON object with the following information to actually use the provided SDN resource.